-1.9 To give some context to the development indicators which follow later in this report, it is useful to look briefly at demographic and socio-economic data.
-The following background information covers the year from 1 April 2020 to 31 March 2021.
-Data and indicators which are presented follow a similar format to the previous Monitoring Report 2020 but are enhanced with a greater range of data and information to align closer to the Monitoring Report of 2011 and 10 years into the life of the Local Plan: Core Strategy.
-It is anticipated the Monitoring Report 2022 will include background information that incorporates 2021 Census Data and further expansion upon key demographic and socio-economic data.
+1.9 To provide context to the development indicators which follow later in this Report, it is useful to look briefly at demographic and socio-economic data.
+The following background information covers the year from 1 April 2021 to 31 March 2022.
+The data and indicators presented follow a similar format to the previous Monitoring Report 2021 but are enhanced with a greater range of data and information to align closer to the Monitoring Report of 2011 and 11 years into the life of the Local Plan: Core Strategy.
+It is also useful to note that some of this data has been informed by the 2021 census data, released in late June 2022.